-Baptism is a sensorial means through which the Spirit helps us experience the spiritual reality that Christ is our substitute - our everyday substitute... our repentance substitute... so that our faith in Him can grow, and we know to live through Him.
+Baptism is a sensorial means through which the Spirit helps us experience the spiritual reality that Christ is our substitute - our everyday substitute... our repentance substitute... so that our faith in Him can grow.

 Friends the end result is that we can have a complete and confident assurance that when we confess our sins - in spite of how our sin might affect that - God hears a perfect confession through Jesus Christ... and this is why we are forgiven!